acquia/blt/readme/dependency-management.md

 ### Merging in additional composer.json files

-In situations where you have local projects, e.g. a custom module, that have their own composer.json files, you can merge them in by including the composer-merge-plugin.
-Reference these additional composer.json files in the `extra` section of your root composer.json file.
+In situations where you have local projects, e.g., a custom module, that have their own composer.json files, you can merge them in by including the composer-merge-plugin.
+Reference these additional composer.json files in the `extra` section of your root composer.json file:

         "extra": {
           "merge-plugin": {